SQL++ for Mobile

 To specify substitutable parameters within your query string prefix the name

-— see: Example 51.
+with $ — see: Example 51.

 final db = await Database.openAsync('hotel');